 I’m currently working with Lewis on developmental edits of my first book and have been really impressed with his process.
 Check him out at TheNovelSmithy.com.
 Not only does he run a fantastic writing blog, he also offers editing services at a very fair rate.

 So, use ProWritingAid to clean your manuscript up as much as possible before sending it off to an editor.
 It doesn’t hurt to do one last run with PWA before publishing to Amazon, too.

 If you want to give ProWritingAid a try and get a 20% discount, use my code: ProWritingAid 20% Off Discount.
+(This is an affiliate link, by the way.
+If you choose to purchase a subscription to PWA with my link, I may get a small commission.)
 The 20% discount works on all license options (including lifetime!) so you can really get a great deal on it.

 Have you reviewed ProWritingAid?
 I’d love to know if you’ve noticed a difference in your writing after using ProWritingAid.
 Let me know!